Your Career Action Plan: Junior Year

 Summer of junior year is your final opportunity for a summer internship while in college.
 Some internships post early in the fall semester.
 Check frequently to avoid missing deadlines.
 Search TigerTracks for on-campus interviews, and explore the additional online resources in the related links section.
 Check out our event calendar for customized internship workshops scheduled for your class.

-Attend career fairs to meet potential employers and learn about opportunities.
+Attend meet ups and career fairs meet potential employers and learn about opportunities.

 On-campus fairs include: